 Until February 17, we will hold 50 registrations for land surveyors and 50 registrations for attorneys.
 If space is still available after February 17, registration is on a first-come, first-served basis.

 $150 for TBA and KSLS Members or $200 for Non-Members

 * This program is Approved by the Missouri Board of A,PE,PLS, and PLA.

-This CLE is awaiting approval for 8 hours of CLE credit from the Kansas CLE Commission.
+This CLE is approved for 8 hours of CLE credit from the Kansas CLE Commission.

 Northeast Chapter of the Kansas Society of Land Surveyors